huaxiao87/timbre_transfer/README.md

-## Installation
+## CLONE AND VENV
+It is reccomended to install this repo on a virtual environment.
+We suggest using **conda**.

-### Conda with environment.yaml
+#### Conda with environment.yaml
-*NOTE:* the venv create this way can contain also unnecesary packages
+*NOTE:* the venv create this way can contain also unnecesary packages.
 ```bash
 # Clone project
 git clone https://github.com/gregogiudici/distlling-ddsp.git